“Learning is the process whereby knowledge is created through the transformation of experience.” (David Kolb)

 Using best practices and current techniques in delivery of training methods, attendees will be exposed to and absorb Purpose/Assessment, Planning/Preparation, Presentation/Facilitation, and Performance/Evaluation.
 New instructors will be exposed to critical training skills and seasoned trainers will be introduced to new approaches for delivering powerful training.

 Grounded in the real world, trainers are trained for, evaluated, and scored in mock scenarios using specific learning objective exercises.
 SMG Examiners train to a Part 141 standard, hence the higher flight hour requirements compared to other programs.
 Our I/E’s stem from other Parts in the FAA CFR’s and have translated part 61, 103, 105 and 141* experience into the Part 107 program.
 Attendees should plan on long days self-teaching outside the classroom, and partnering with other candidates to gain confidence and ability to clearly teach the curriculum back to the Examiners.
+We train to the FITS protocol.

 The Instructor program provides: